 No, we’re not saying that you will have to do a repair that costs $4000, but that’s on the cards if you keep driving it enjoying the backfires.
 However, it’s usually an under $100 repair if you diagnose and take it to a mechanic before it gets too bad.

 This article is intended to educate you on all aspects of engine backfires, from the basics like why does an engine backfire to the damages to the engine parts that can cause engine backfire and loss of power on acceleration, deceleration, and on start.

-Engine Backfire: Frequently Asked Questions
+Engine Backfire: FAQs

 What is an engine backfire?